cosmo-lang/cosmo/README.md

 ### Fixes
 - Performance boosts lol
+- Parser does not recognize imported classes as type (WHY???)
 - Access imported aliased types
 - Access types within tables (e.x.`JSON::Any`)
 - More detailed errors when unable to resolve a type